microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-evaluatedynamicmembership.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Evaluate whether a user or device is a member of a dynamic group.
+Evaluate whether a user or device would be a member of a dynamic group.
 The membership rule is returned along with other details that were used to evaluate the user or device.
 You can complete this operation in the following ways:
-- Evaluate whether a user or device is a member of the specified group.
+- Evaluate whether a user or device would be a member of the specified group.
-- Evaluate whether a user or device is a member of the specified group based on member ID and membership rule.
+- Evaluate whether a user or device would be a member of the specified group based on member ID and membership rule.

 ## Permissions